troyraen/DM-in-Stars/README.md

 # DM-in-Stars #

 Explores the effects of dark matter (DM) on stellar evolution.
 Includes: (1) a module written to incorporate the effects of DM energy transport into the stellar evolution code MESA ([Modules for Experiments in Stellar Astrophysics](http://mesa.sourceforge.net)), and (2) supporting code to facilitate running MESA + DM models.
+This code was written for MESA version 12115.
+It is not compatible with more recent MESA versions, mostly due to a change to the `star_info` type.

 Code used for the paper _The Effects of Asymmetric Dark Matter on Stellar Evolution I: Spin-Dependent Scattering_ ([Raen et al., 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.503.5611R/abstract)) is in the [`Raen2020` branch](https://github.com/troyraen/DM-in-Stars/tree/Raen2020).
 The paper used MESA version 12115 and MESA SDK version 20190830.

 ## Quick Start ##
 1. Install MESA by following the instructions [here](http://mesa.sourceforge.net/prereqs.html).
-2. Clone this repo `git clone git@github.com:troyraen/DM-in-Stars.git`
+2. Clone this repo `git clone https://github.com/troyraen/DM-in-Stars.git`
 3. Change settings in the `inlist` as desired (optional)
 4. Alter DM properties in `inlist_DM` as desired (optional, see below for details)
 5. Run a MESA + DM model using the following: